izxxr/qord-legacy/README.md

 - **What is this?**

   This is yet another library for Discord Bots API.
 This is not a finished project and is currently in it's development phase.
-As it may sound, This is definitely not a personal project.

 - **Why create another library?**